Atrovent 250 µg/1 mL and Atrovent Adult 500 µg/1 mL Unit Dose Vial (UDV)

 The usual doses for adults and children are stated below.

-1 vial of 500 mcg/mL of Atrovent Adult UDV
+1 vial of Atrovent Adult 500 µg/mL UDV

-Your doctor will decide the right dose for you.
-Depending on your condition and specific needs, your doctor may advise you
+Depending on your condition and specific needs, your doctor may advise you to take

 When to use it

-If your doctor has advised you to use Atrovent UDV regularly, then use it at about the same time each day.
+Use your medicine at about the same time each day.

 If you forget to use it